chime/terraform-aws-alternat/README.md

 ## Usage and Considerations

-There are two high level steps to using alterNAT:

-1. Build and push the container image using the [`Dockerfile`](Dockerfile).
-1. Use the Terraform module to deploy all the things.
+There are two ways how you can deploy alterNAT with Terraform module from this repository:

+- By building a Docker image and using AWS Lambda support for containers
+- By using AWS Lambda runtime for Python directly

 Use this project directly, as provided, or draw inspiration from it and use only the parts you need.
 We cut [releases](https://github.com/1debit/alternat/releases) following the [Semantic Versioning](https://semver.org/) method.
 We recommend pinning to our tagged releases or using the short commit SHA if you decide to use this repo directly.

 ### Building and pushing the container image

+Build and push the container image using the [`Dockerfile`](Dockerfile).

 We do not provide a public image, so you'll need to build an image and push it to the registry and repo of your choice.
 [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) is the obvious choice.